Yelena Belova (Marvel Cinematic Universe): Joining the New Avengers

-The Sentry overpowers Belova and the rest of the team, forcing them to escape.
-Sentry turns into his destructive alter ego, the Void, and starts turning everyone in his vicinity into shadows and engulfs the city in darkness.
-Belova enters the Void realising that only reaching Bob's consciousness will help.
-After confronting her past, she finds Bob's consciousness who is lost and consumed by his own traumas.
-After the rest of her teammates save her, the team confront the Void by reminding Bob that he is not alone, enabling him to overcome his trauma, restoring light and normalcy to the city.
-With the threat neutralized, the team prepares to apprehend de Fontaine.
-However, she manipulates public perception by staging a press conference in which she rebrands them as the New Avengers.
-Belova quietly warns de Fontaine "We own you now".
+De Fontaine manipulates the Sentry into attacking the team and he easily overpowers them, forcing them to escape.
+After he refuses to obey her order to kill them, de Fontaine hits the Sentry's kill switch which later turns Bob into his destructive alter ego, the Void, who starts turning everyone in his vicinity into shadows and engulfs the city in darkness.
+Realizing that Bob's consciousness is still there under the surface and that there might be a way to reach him, Belova enters the Void.
+After confronting her past life growing up in the Red Room, she reaches him and finds that Bob's consciousness has been consumed by his own traumas.
+The rest of the team follow in after Belova and help Bob confront the Void by reminding him that he is not alone.
+The show of support helps Bob overcome the Void, restoring the city to normal.
+With the threat neutralized, the team prepares to apprehend de Fontaine, only to be manipulated by her again into walking into a staged press conference.
+De Fontaine takes advantage of their surprise, using the moment to rebrand them as the New Avengers.
+Belova warns De Fontaine that she will regret it if she threatens them again.